 It’s worth noting that some scents can be particularly appealing to bees.
 Have you ever observed that you appear to attract more bees than your friends or family?

 This could be because you are wearing a smell that attracts bees.
-When you’re planning to spend time on your patio deck, you might want to avoid wearing perfume.
+For example, when planning to spend time on your patio deck, you might want to avoid wearing perfume.

 Yes, using your favorite scents is inconvenient, but you also don’t want to be stung by bees.
-Consider whether your scent is attracting bees outside.
+So first, consider whether your scent is attracting bees outside.

 If you’re wondering if your perfume is attracting bees, you should be able to look at the ingredients.
-If you can’t obtain that information, it’s preferable to err on the side of caution just for the sake of your summer patio deck enjoyment.
+However, if you can’t obtain that information, it’s preferable to err on the side of caution just for your summer patio deck enjoyment.

 When you plan to sit outside, dress in darker colors and avoid yellows and whites.
 Most flowers are yellow and white, and bees are drawn to these brilliant colors.
 Bees may mistake you for a flower if you wear apparel that resembles their appearance.